LuaLink/docs/index.md

 !!!

 # LuaLink v2
-LuaLink is an experimental plugin that provides a basic Lua scripting runtime for Paper-based Minecraft servers.
-It is designed for small and simple tasks and serves as an alternative to Skript and other scripting plugins.
+**LuaLink** is an experimental plugin that provides a basic Lua scripting runtime for **Paper-based** Minecraft servers.
+It is designed for small and simple tasks and serves as a much more powerful alternative to **Skript** and other scripting plugins.

-Scripting runtime is based on [LuaJava](https://github.com/gudzpoz/luajava) with [LuaJIT](https://github.com/LuaJIT/LuaJIT).
+Scripting runtime is based on **[LuaJava](https://github.com/gudzpoz/luajava)** with **[LuaJIT](https://github.com/LuaJIT/LuaJIT)**.
 For more details on implementation specifics or differences, please refer to their respective documentation.

 <br />